harish11r/Exlsheetvba/README.md

-# Exlsheetvba

 Sub SummaryOfSheets()
     Dim ws As Worksheet
     Dim summaryWs As Worksheet
     Dim lastRow As Long
+    Dim totalRecords As Long
+    Dim completedCount As Long
-    Dim completedRow As Long
+    Dim pendingCount As Long
-    Dim pendingRow As Long
+    Dim summaryRow As Long

     ' Create or clear the summary sheet
     On Error Resume Next
     Set summaryWs = ThisWorkbook.Worksheets("Summary")